nliorni/urepository/Snakemake ngsw v1.0/READMEv1.0.txt

 	-perform a dry run to check if everything is all right: snakemake -n --cores 1 -perform the run (glhf): snakemake --cores 1

-this version supports the following functions:
+this version supports the following features:

 	-maps your reads to the reference genome using bwa mem, creating a bam file in the "mapped" directory